ggauravag/supersimplestocks/README.md

 way to be easily maintainable
 - There could be more financial constraints related to values being stored or received as per business requirements
 - Code coverage could have been enhanced, though, the core business logic in service and computations is 100% covered
+- Haven't done javadocs, though it would be done ideally